 3-Day Handbuilding Ceramics Workshop at the Takaezu Studio

-Each participant will produce at least one and perhaps several pieces during the first two days.
+Each participant will produce at least one and likely several pieces during the first two days.
 The sculptures will be left at the studio to dry for a few weeks before being bisque fired by the instructors.
 Then everyone will meet again for one final day of glazing.
+Directions, tools, and all materials provided.

 Please note: This workshop is held at the Toshiko Takaezu Studio in Quakertown, NJ.
-Directions, tools, and all materials provided.
 Transportation not provided.
 Pre-registration is required.

 Early Registration Rewards do not apply for this workshop.

 - Age: Adults and teens, 16 and up

 - 3 Days: Saturday and Sunday, June 27 & 28 (10:00 a.m.-4:00 p.m.) & Sunday, July 26 (10:00 a.m-2:00 p.m.)

 - Instructors: Karin Abromatis, Don Fletcher, and Curtis Fontaine